NSPM Initial Certification

 Current full recertification as a nurse anesthetist.

-2 years of nurse anesthesia clinical experience by the time of NSPM application.
+Two years of nurse anesthesia clinical experience by the time of NSPM application.

 Attest to being actively engaged in nurse anesthesia clinical practice.

-- physiology and pathophysiology of pain
+- anatomy, physiology and pathophysiology of pain

-- imaging safety
+- safety and equipment

 - interventional pain strategies